pantherang/ALDDI/README.md

 - scikit-learn == 1.0.2

 ## Step-by-step running
-- Firstly, you should use 'python cross-validation.py' to split the original DrugBank dataset.
+- Firstly, you should use ```python cross-validation.py``` to split the original DrugBank dataset.
-- Then, to specify various settings, such as sampling strategies and drug pair encoders, you will need to modify the 'train_config.py' file.
+- Then, to specify various settings, such as sampling strategies and drug pair encoders, you will need to modify the ```train_config.py``` file.
-- After modifying the parameters, you can use 'python train.py' to run the combination of drug encoders and sampling strategies.
+- After modifying the parameters, you can use ```python train.py``` to run the combination of drug encoders and sampling strategies.

 ## Supplementary explanation
 If you are interested in prior DDIs research, you can access their GitHub repositories via the following links: